EvaNiessen/Performance-Evaluation-Game/README.md

-# Performance-Evaluation-Game
+# Speeded-Inference-Game

-Code to run the Performance Evaluation Game (short PEG).
+Code to run the Speeded Inference Game (short SIG), here presented as Evaluation Edition.

 Setting file should be updated before running.